Estimate Time5 min

 The bottom line

-If you understand your capacity to take on risk and are comfortable with your plan, there is no need to take action.
-If you are concerned, work with your financial professional to build or test-drive your plan for whatever may lie ahead.
+If you understand your capacity to take on risk and are comfortable with your plan, there is typically no need to take action in a correction.
+If you are concerned about your portfolio's ability to weather future corrections, work with your financial professional to build or stress-test your plan.

 Let's work together!